emil0r/ez-database/README.md

 - [:filter :post] pred-fn
 - [:filter :pre] pred-fn

 :remove and :filter applies a remove and filter over each returned value using the pred-fn as the pred to apply.
-Remember that you will receive a [k v] pair into the function.
+Remember that you will receive a [k v] pair into the function if there are maps involved (say, returned values from the database).

 *Notice that if you combine any of these with [:transformation :pre] or [:transformation :post] it can be an idea to use an array-map instead of a hash-map so that you can control the order in which things happen.*